jmscslgroup/libpanda/doc/tutorial.md

 [https://github.com/jmscslgroup/libpanda](https://github.com/jmscslgroup/libpanda)

 The majority of example source code to interface with the Panda is based on python and uses libusb.
 We chose to write our own C++ version due to performance issues found with minimalist implementations in Python.
 This effects both CPU usage nearing 92%, and missing nearly 50% of CAN data.
 Libpanda is able to perform the same tasks as the Python version, with the addition of reading GPS data, at 35% usage, and with twice the throughput of data collection.
+These tests were performed on a raspberry pi 4.
 Here is a video demonstrating our findings:

 \htmlonly
 <center>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GavbXC_aOCY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GavbXC_aOCY?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>
 \endhtmlonly